Copyright © 1999-2022 John Cipolla/AeroRocket

 Free-flight center of pressure location and drag coefficient of a slender missile with fins compared to AeroCFD.

-For AeroCFD technical support please contact John Cipolla.
+For AeroCFD technical support please read the online instructions.

 PURPOSE OF AeroCFD and HyperCFD

-AeroCFD is a sophisticated Computational Fluid Dynamics (CFD) computer program based on 2-dimensional and 3-dimensional finite-volume theory and is price break through at only $50 for a perpetual license.
+AeroCFD is a sophisticated Computational Fluid Dynamics (CFD) computer program based on 2-dimensional and 3-dimensional finite-volume theory.
 AeroCFD is based on the solution of the compressible Euler equations and is a sophisticated program for the definition of aerodynamic characteristics of fin stabilized flight vehicles in subsonic, transonic and supersonic flow.
 HyperCFD on the other hand is a surface inclination CFD program better suited for the analysis of supersonic and hypersonic flight of high power rockets and is unique because results are achieved immediately for a limited library of shapes.

 1) Greatly enhanced computational speed for Windows 8, 10 and other enhancements.
 Verified compatibility with Windows 10.